imjasonh/globetrotter/README.md

     - These actions don't have to be performed consecutively, and you can re-_Aim_ at another space after becoming _Ready_, before _Firing_.
     - After _Firing_, the Drill Cannon must start over and become _Ready_ again.
     - If a Drill Cannon is destroyed while it is _Ready_ or _Aimed_, roll a D6.
 On a 3+ it explodes, and deals 1 damage point to every adjacent space.
-    - Keep track of how many times a Drill Cannon has been fired on the planet.
+    - Keep track of how many times a Drill Cannon has been fired on the planet, by either player.
 After _Firing_, roll two dice.
-If the total of those two dice is less than the number of times the Drill Cannon has fired, the planet is destroyed, along with all Rovers and Buildings on the planet.
+If the total of those two dice is less than the number of times a Drill Cannon has fired, the planet is destroyed, along with all Rovers and Buildings on the planet.
   - **Treasury** - when a player has a Treasury, they can choose to save an action point, and use it later.
     - The Treasury can store up to 3 action points.
     - For example, instead of moving or building, a Rover can save its action point in the Treasury.
 On the player's next turn, they can perform one extra action before the other player's turn.
-If a Bank has 3 action points saved in it, the player could take up to 4 actions.
+If a Treasury has 3 action points saved in it, the player could take up to 4 actions.
     - When a Treasury is destroyed, all of the action points it holds are also lost.
-- **Destroy** - return an HQ building to an empty HQ space.
+- **Decommission** - return an HQ building or friendly Fortification to an empty space.
-    - surrounding Fortifications are not destroyed.
+  - Any Fortifications surrounding a Building are not removed.
+  - When a Treasury or Factory is decomissioned, all of their saved points are lost.
+  - Decomissioning a Drill Cannon does not cause it to explode.
+Decomissioning a Drill Cannon does not affect the counter of times a Drill Cannon has been fired on the planet.

 If all of a player's Rovers are destroyed and they have no Factory to create a new one, that player loses.

-If all players lose all their Rovers and have no Factories on the same turn (e.g., a Drill Cannon explodes the planet) then all players lose.
+If all players lose all their Rovers and have no remaining Factories on the same turn (e.g., a Drill Cannon explodes the planet) then all players lose.